sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/post-electronics-archive.md

 - The last classical antique library in Constantinople burnt down in the 5th century and 120000 codices with it.
 The first medieval library of the 6th century contained about 100 books.
 - Burnt libraries of nAlandA, Alexandria.

+## Post-industrial age focus
+The post-oil, post-industrial-age world will arrive (details [TM](https://escholarship.org/uc/item/9js5291m)), with much unrest, by 2160 (or 2260 if ice-methane extraction works out).
+Lack of fertilizers will lead to famine and a big drop in population.
+Raw materials like plastics, copper, and lithium too will be rarer.
+Machines - let alone computers - will be scarce.
+So, electronic data will be ephemeral.+++(5)+++

+(Even while the industrial age is going strong, 38% of web-pages from 2013 was not accessible anymore in 2024.
+[PR](pewresearch.org/data-labs/2024/05/17/when-online-content-disappears/))

+**How then to best preserve our knowledge (physical and spiritual) and texts?**